 To allow for parallelism, we permit iterations to run concurrently in rounds, as shown in Algorithm 2.
 This means that we might not separate iterations that were separated in the sequential order.
-For example, if $a <c b <c c$ and in the sequential order a is inserted first then b and then c, then b will separate a from c, avoiding a dependence between them.
-However in the round-based parallel order, a could be in one round, and then b and c in another later round.
-In this case b will not separate a from c allowing for a dependence from a to c.
-We therefore have to consider c as running at the start of the round (position 2^{r-1}) in determining the probability $p(d{a,c})$.
-This can cause additional dependences, and hence work, but as argued in the theorem below, the number of dependences is within a constant factor.
+For example, if a separates b from c (a < b < c) in the sequential order, but we run a and b in the same round, then c might depend on b in the parallel order.
+We therefore have to consider b as running at the start of the round (position $2^{i-1}$ ) in determining the probability $p(d{b,c})$ .
+This will cause additional work, but as argued in the theorem below, the work is only increased by a constant factor.
 The second parallel loop is needed to combine results from the iterations that are run in parallel.
-The technique here depends on the algorithm, but is reasonably simple for the algorithms we consider for LE-Lists and SCC.
+The technique here depends on the algorithm, but is simple for the algorithms we consider for LE-Lists and SCC.